redhat-cip/dci-openshift-app-agent/README.md

 **2. /etc/dci-openshift-app-agent/settings.yml**

-This file allows to provide some variables to the DCI OpenShift App Agent for configuration purposes.
-Main variables available (mainly related to the [CNF Cert Suite](https://github.com/test-network-function/test-network-function)) are the following:
+This file allows to provide some variables to the DCI OpenShift App Agent.
+The table below shows the available variables and their default values.

 Name                               | Default                                              | Description
 ---------------------------------- | ---------------------------------------------------- | -------------------------------------------------------------